 Art and Recognition

-He has received many honours for his work.
+He received many honours for his work.
 In 1984, he received the Ted Drover award for Achievement in the Visual Arts from the Newfoundland and Labrador Arts Council, and in 1992, he was awarded an honourary doctorate from Memorial University.
 In 1999, he was elected to the Royal Canadian Academy of Arts and appointed to the Order of Canada.
 In 2003, he received the Queen Elizabeth II Golden Jubilee Award, and in 2007, he received the Newfoundland and Labrador Arts Council's Hall of Honour Award.
 His work was also the subject of the 1995 publication, Gerald Squires: Newfoundland Artist.

 His work can be found in many private and public collections, including those of The Rooms Provincial Art Gallery's Permanent Collection, the National Gallery of Canada, the Canadian Catholic Conference of Bishops, York University, and the Montreal Museum of Fine Arts.
 Several of his works have been deemed 'national treasures' and collected through the Certified Canadian Cultural Properties Act.